Kitware/LidarView/LVCore/Utilities/Animation/README.md

 #### `tick`

-This method runs the following steps at each step:
+This method runs the following steps at each timestep:
 - get the current orientation and position from the trajectory
 - move the camera according to that and the CameraPath defined for the current timestep
 - move the 3D model
 - save the current frame

-As a `PythonAnimationCue` script expects a `tick` function with only a `self` argument, this function can be either directly used with its default kwargs or wrapped in another function that provides its kwargs.
+As a `PythonAnimationCue` script expects a `tick` function with only a `self` argument, this function can be either directly used with its default keyord arguments or wrapped in another function that provides its keyord arguments.

 Example:
 ```python